GenEditID/GenEditID.github.io/manual.md

 - View the output of the analysis in the output result file `GenEditID/PROJECTS/GEPID/amplicount.csv`

 - Generate and visualise plots in the GenEditID WebApp [http://localhost:8080](http://localhost:8080).
 Click on the 'GEPID' of the project in the table of projects on the home page and navigate to the Reads, Variants and Scores tabs.
-Plot and results files are generated and stored in the project folder for convenience:
+Plot and results files are stored in the project folder for convenience after being visualised in the WebApp, triggering their generation on disk:
   - Read coverage: `GenEditID/PROJECTS/GEPID/geneditid_plots/coverage.html`
   - Variants impact frequency: `GenEditID/PROJECTS/GEPID/geneditid_plots/koscores.html`
   - Scores on plate: